 ( Platforms: Android and iOS )

 I only started playing Two Dots just recently, but the puzzle game has enjoyed my life.
 I calculate there are actually around 5 billion levels, in addition to the limited-time challenges put in every few days.
 The idea is simple to connect like-colored dots to make them disappear completely, making squares to remove all dots of the same color.

 Every level will give you a small number of turns to achieve a set goal, while different technicians, such as spreading fire and wandering beetles, add complications.
 Two Dots additionally connects to Facebook to help provide a leaderboard, telling you whenever you beat your friends’ high score so that you can message them to rub it in.

 Nintendo has made some missteps using mobile gaming,

-and while Mario Kart Tour got a bit of flak for microtransactions, it’s less bad as all that.
+and while Mario Kart Tour got a bit of flak for microtransactions, it’s less bad than all that.

-Mario Kart Tour is really an absolute blast fun games to play on the phone, and it right now even features on-line multiplayer so that you can compete for your friends, especially those friends who enjoy casual games.
+Mario Kart Tour is really an absolute blast fun game to play on the phone, and it right now even features online multiplayer so that you can compete for your friends, especially those friends who enjoy casual games.
 However, don’t spend money on consoles.